ricklancee/maljs/README.md

 A promise based json api wrapper for the MAL (myanimelist) api. http://myanimelist.net/modules.php?go=api

 This api has not been tested in production environments.
-In order to use the MAL api you are required to be whitelisted [as discussed in this topic](https://myanimelist.net/forum/?topicid=692311).
+To use the MAL api in your browser you are required to be whitelisted [as discussed in this topic](https://myanimelist.net/forum/?topicid=692311).

 ### Support
-All api requests return promises.
-Use a Promise polyfill where neccesarry.
+All api requests return promises, if you are using in the browser instead of nodejs, use a Promise polyfill where neccesarry.
 For browsers that don't support ES6 see the ES5 file in the `es5/` directory.

 ### Usage
 To make manga calls, replace `anime` with `manga`.